MoritzP2602/sherpa-on-the-rocks/README.md

 - If `<production_dir>` has subdirectories, each of them will get `<N_subruns>` numbered subfolders.
 - All created subrun directories are written to `runs.txt`, which is later used by HTCondor.

-Note: If you run this command on a local machine, you need to adjust the path in the command above (`/net/theorie/rocks/$USER/sherpa_on_the_rocks/prepare_runs.sh`)
+Note: If you run this command on your local machine and you do not have a copy of `sherpa_on_the_rocks` in your local home directory, you need to adjust the path in the command above (`/net/theorie/rocks/$USER/sherpa_on_the_rocks/prepare_runs.sh`).

 ### 1.5 Submit all subruns